SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 the powerful; or
 - they have received beneficial aids, where their interest originated, from the authorities to speak good things about their actions; or
-- they are working in those departments under the powerful influence that they cannot speak against, it could be legal, financial or political pressure; or
+- they are working under the powerful influence that they cannot speak against, it could be legal, financial or political pressure, it can also be a pressure from some unacceptable moral, such as being held hostage of their love one; or
 - they are the one behind who is pushing the parliament motion, the bill, the policy, etc., for some he/she only knows reason(s);

-If you are still not convinced, how about this:
+If you are still not convinced, how about an officer on street tell you this:

-> __Since you have nothing to hide, then show all your data on your social__ __media, your phone, your private email, provide the authority everything__ __for your innocent.__
->
-> __Since there is nothing to hide, can I see your phone right now and unlocked__ it?__
+> __Since there is nothing to hide, show me your phone right now and unlocked__ __it?__

-All of a suddenly, you care about privacy because it is your messages, your photos and your history, opened up to the public to see, it is now in someone else hand.
+All of a suddenly, you care about privacy because it is your messages, your photos and your history, opened up to the public and authority to see, it is now in someone else hand, free from their interpretation imaginable on how wicked you are, no matter how innocent your private seems to be.

 ## __Privacy protect you from living in a dystopian future.__